-Funky Pho is a closet-sized eatery hiding in a quiet side street just off Andrássy Avenue in District 6.
-The place makes some of the best pho soups in Budapest, and that’s saying a lot in a city flooded with restaurants specializing in pho.
-The small space, with only two tables and less than ten counter seats, goes for a chic Vietnamese street food look with pop art wall paintings, and conical hats hanging from the ceiling.
+Funky Pho is a teeny-tiny soup shop hiding in a quiet side street off Andrássy Avenue in District 6.
+The place makes some of the best pho soups in Budapest, which is saying a lot in a city flooded with pho joints.
+The small space, which has only two tables and less than 10 counter seats, goes for a chic street-food look featuring pop art wall paintings and conical hats as design pieces.

-Funky Pho draws crowds from all over the city, so you should expect to have to wait about 10 minutes to get your food; it pays off if you keep an eye out for an empty chair while waiting.
+They draw crowds from all over the city, so expect to have to wait about 10 minutes for your food; it pays off if you keep an eye out for an empty chair while waiting.